 Sec.
-2401 CJAAVC BUSINESS AND PAID WORK TIME: CJAAVC representatives shall be provided reasonable time during work hours to conduct CJAAVC business, including processing employee complaints and grievances, and shall be provided time during work hours, not to exceed one and one-half (10) hours per negotiating team member per negotiations session, to prepare for the negotiations process.
-CJAAVC representatives must obtain approval prior to leaving their workstations for the purpose of conducting CJAAVC business.
+2401 CJAAVC BUSINESS AND PAID WORK TIME: CJAAVC representatives shall be provided reasonable time during work hours to conduct CJAAVC business, including processing employee complaints and grievances.

+In addition, CJAAVC representatives shall be provided time during work hours, not to exceed ten and one-half (10.5) hours per negotiations session, to prepare for the negotiations process.
+The ten and one-half (10.5) hour shall be divided amongst the negotiating team members, with a five (5) hour cap for any one team member, at the sole discretion of CJAAVC.

+CJAAVC representatives must obtain approval prior to leaving their work area for the purpose of conducting CJAAVC business.
 The County shall not unreasonably withhold approval and CJAAVC will safeguard against excessive time.